 Should the company break the law in any way, for example, by submitting fraudulent tax declarations, the company legal representative will be held responsible, as the ‘legal face’ of the company.
 For this reason, it is not a role that should be taken lightly.

 When the company legal representative is appointed, their powers are typically given through a formally notarized document, within the company bylaws.
-To assist them in finding a company legal representative, many foreign companies work with a local law firm – giving them peace of mind with the knowledge that their company is in safe hands.
+To assist them in finding a company legal representative, many foreign companies work with a local law firm – giving them peace of mind with the knowledge that their company is in safe hands. - Register a fiscal address in Colombia

 During the business registration process, companies must register a permanent fiscal address for the company.
 In Colombia, this is the official registered office address and is obligatory for all incorporated companies.
-This address is used to receive correspondence and formal notices from governmental authorities, investors, financial institutes, shareholders, and the general public.
+This address is used to receive correspondence and formal notices from governmental authorities, investors, financial institutes, shareholders, and the general public. - File monthly and annual tax declarations

 All companies in Colombia, regardless of their commercial activity, must file monthly and annual tax declarations.
 The authority that manages this is called the DIAN – Dirección de Impuestos y Aduanas Nacionales.
 Regardless of your income, revenue, or volume of invoices or transactions, the filing of monthly tax declarations is required.
 Failure to submit tax declarations on time, or according to the requirements of DIAN can result in penalties.
 The company legal representative is responsible for the correct filing of company tax declarations and will be the person responsible should there be errors.
+Additionally, once a year, all companies must file their annual tax declaration. - Annual renewal of the company’s commercial license

 All companies in Colombia must be registered with the Colombian Chamber of Commerce – ‘Cámara de Comercio‘ (in the location where you have operations).
 By doing so, you will obtain a Merchant’s Certificate, necessary for engaging in commercial activities.
-The certificate must be renewed every year, to allow the company to continue operating.
+The certificate must be renewed every year, to allow the company to continue operating. - Annual shareholders’ meeting

-By law, in Colombia, at least one shareholders’ meeting must be held annually before March 31st of each year so financial statements for the previous fiscal period can be approved.
+By law, in Colombia, at least one shareholders’ meeting must be held annually before March 31st of each year so financial statements for the previous fiscal period can be approved. - Ultimate Beneficial Owner registration

 Since 2021, the Colombian Tax Authority DIAN has introduced a new requirement on ultimate beneficial owner reporting.
 During the incorporation process, companies must report the ultimate beneficial owner on their portal.
 This only needs to be updated when the ownership or ultimate beneficial owner composition is changed.

-Based on our extensive experience these are the common questions and doubts of our clients on corporate entity compliance in Colombia:
+Based on our extensive experience these are the common questions and doubts of our clients on corporate compliance in Colombia:

 The following are the most common statutory appointments for Colombian legal entities:

-– An appointed Legal Representative who will be personally liable, both legally and financially, for the good operation and standing of the company.
+– An appointed legal representative who will be personally liable, both legally and financially, for the good operation and standing of the company.
 This should be a local national or a foreigner with the right to live/work in the country.

 Yes, a registered local fiscal address is required for all entities in Colombia for the receipt of legal correspondence and governmental visits.

-The Ordinary General Shareholders’ Meeting must be held within three months following the closure of the fiscal year and before the deadline of March 31st in Colombia.
+The ordinary General Shareholders’ Meeting must be held within three months following the closure of the fiscal year and before the deadline of March 31st in Colombia.

 Companies must submit this report one month after there has been a change in the shareholder and this change has been completed (contract of transfer of shares and registration in the corporate books).
 This report includes filing a letter before the Chamber of Commerce including the corporate information of the parent company.